ArtemkaKun/v-project-basement/README.md

 - [ ] Fuzzer testing
 - [ ] Linux to macOS cross compilation
 - [ ] Windows to other platforms cross compilation
+- [ ] macOS to other platforms cross compilation

 ### Issue templates